Femme-js/Hoaxify/README.md

 ## Data Curation

-- ####Crowdsoucing for collection of data of fake news
+- Crowdsoucing for collection of data of fake news
-- ####Already prepared data.
+- Already prepared data.
-- ####Attributes:
+- Attributes:
-      - news: news article no.
+       news: news article no.
-      - title: the title of a news article
+       title: the title of a news article
-      - text: the text of the article; could be incomplete
+       text: the text of the article; could be incomplete
-      - label: a label that marks the article as potentially unreliable. where FAKE: unreliable and REAL: reliable
+       label: a label that marks the article as potentially unreliable. where FAKE: unreliable and REAL: reliable

+## Modelling

+- ML Classifier Models
+- Neural Nets

+## Comparing the result matrices

+- Creating visulations for comparing the result matrices of different algorithms.

+## Dependencies

+- Python 3.x
+- Keras/Tensorflow
+- NLTK
+- NumPy
+- Pandas
+- sklearn